-When you first begin feeling your baby’s movements inside you, it’s truly amazing and you begin looking forward to more and more movement everyday.
+When you first begin feeling your baby’s movements inside you, it’s truly amazing and you begin looking forward to more and more movement every day.
 There are even some things you can do to make your baby’s movements feel more pronounced, like relaxing in a quiet setting.
-But there are some moms that swear by drinking really cold water to prompt their baby to move.
+But there are some moms who swear by drinking really cold water as the best way to get that baby moving.
 Whether you just want to feel more kicks or are worried your baby is too quiet in there, you're probably wondering, "Can drinking cold water make my baby move?"

-According to a 2013 study by BMC Pregnancy and Childbirth, some women feel their baby move a little more after drinking cold drinks, but not all women, and not all the time.
-So while drinking a cold glass of water may seem like it’s stimulating your baby, it’s not a fully researched fool-proof method, and there’s no evidence-based science to back up this approach.
+Some women feel their baby move a little more after drinking cold drinks, but not all women, and not all the time, according to a 2013 study by BMC Pregnancy and Childbirth.
+So while drinking a cold glass of water might seem like it’s stimulating your baby, it’s not a fully researched fool-proof method, and there’s no evidence-based science to back up this approach.

-In an interview with Romper, Dr. Adrienne D. Zertuche, OB-GYN at Taylor, Suarez, Cook, Carroll, and Adams (Division of Atlanta Women's Healthcare Specialists), says that consuming ice cold food or beverage is unlikely to increase fetal movement, as it will be rapidly heated to body temperature as it moves from out of your esophagus and stomach into your bowels.
+Consuming ice-cold food or beverages is unlikely to increase fetal movement, as it will be rapidly heated to body temperature as it moves from out of your esophagus and stomach into your bowels, Dr. Adrienne D. Zertuche, OB-GYN at Taylor, Suarez, Cook, Carroll, and Adams (Division of Atlanta Women's Healthcare Specialists), tells Romper.
 She says a method more likely to increase fetal movement is the consumption of sugar, like soda, juice, fruit, or candy.

-Wright explains that regarding food in general, some women find that their babies sleep after they eat, so they might want to do their kick counts before eating.
+Some women find that their babies sleep after they eat, so they might want to do their kick counts before eating, Wright explains.
 She says others might find the opposite, so each woman should follow her baby's own behavior patterns.
 “There are no specific foods that work better than others,” adds Wright, “but high carbohydrate foods will raise one's blood sugar, and therefore the baby's blood sugar, faster than other foods.”

-Zertuche explains that if, for any reason, you are concerned that your baby is moving less than normal, especially if you cannot count 10 movements in the hour following a sugary snack, you should call your obstetrician.
-So if you are drinking ice cold water in an effort to get your baby to move due to lack of movement, you need to see your doctor.
-Relying on drinks and foods should only be an option if you know your baby is OK, which will require the evaluation of a doctor and ultrasound.
-If your baby is doing well, then drinking ice water to cop a few more kicks shouldn’t hurt.
+If, for any reason, you are concerned that your baby is moving less than normal, especially if you cannot count 10 movements in the hour following a sugary snack, you should call your obstetrician, Zertuche explains.
+Using drinks and foods as a way to get your baby moving should only be an option if you know your baby is okay, which will require the evaluation of a doctor and ultrasound.
+If your baby is doing well, then drinking ice water in the hopes of getting a few more kicks shouldn’t hurt.
 If it works for you, then enjoy that connection, and make sure to count those sweet movements.